kriasoft/react-firebase-starter/README.md

 yarn relay
 ```

-_NOTE: Try to merge as soon as the new changes land on the master branch in Node.js API Starter
+_NOTE: Try to merge as soon as the new changes land on the master branch in the upstream repository,
-repository, otherwise your project may differ too much from the base/upstream repo._
+otherwise your project may differ too much from the base/upstream repo._

 ### How to Contribute